Disclaimer: This post contains affiliate links.

 6 Quick and Easy Mocktail Recipes

-Here are six non-alcoholic fruit and herb combinations - plus the links to syrup recipes - to get you started sipping a tasty drink:
+Here are six non-alcoholic fruit and herb combinations - plus the links to simple syrup recipes - to get you started sipping a tasty drink:

 Blackberry Mint